tikv/migration/br/README.md

 - `raw`: Sub-command of `backup`.
 - `-s` or `--storage`: Storage of backup files.
 - `"s3://backup-data/2022-09-16/"`: Parameter of `-s`, save the backup files in `"s3://backup-data/2022-09-16/"`.
+- `--ratelimit`: Specifies the maximum speed at which a backup operation is performed on each `TiKV` node.
+- `128`: The value of `ratelimit`, unit is MiB/s.
 - `--pd`: Service address of `PD`.
 - `"${PDIP}:2379"`:  Parameter of `--pd`.
 - `--dst-api-version`: The `api-version`, 请见 [tikv-server config](https://docs.pingcap.com/zh/tidb/stable/tikv-configuration-file#api-version-%E4%BB%8E-v610-%E7%89%88%E6%9C%AC%E5%BC%80%E5%A7%8B%E5%BC%95%E5%85%A5) of backup files.
 - `v2`: Parameter of `--dst-api-version`, the optionals are `v1`, `v1ttl`, `v2`(Case insensitive).
 If no `dst-api-version` is specified, the `api-version` is the same with TiKV cluster of `--pd`.

 A progress bar is displayed in the terminal during the backup.
 When the progress bar advances to 100%, the backup is complete.
 The progress bar is displayed as follows:
 ```
 br backup raw \